 Accordingly, I reached in through the driver’s window, grabbed his belt, and pulled.
 Willy was not a small guy, and he was dead weight at the moment.
 The body shifted some, but I needed help.
 Suddenly, the young trooper came out of his daze and helped.
 He reached in from the other side and grabbed Willy’s arm and shoulder, pulling him enough that he rolled partially onto the seat.
 We were both amazed when he took a breath.

-If you are wincing at the way we were handling Willy, or his body, keep one thing in mind.
+If you are wincing at how we were handling Willy, or his body, keep one thing in mind.
 This was long before the days of EMTs, Paramedics, and Mobile Emergency Rooms.
 We were waiting for a funeral home ambulance, likely driven by a college student.
-He might know basic first aid, but would not be as qualified as either of us to assist the driver.
-Also, we had to do something to determine if the driver was alive, or we needed to call a Peace Justice to declare him dead.
+He might know basic first aid but would not be as qualified as either of us to assist the driver.
+Also, we had to do something to determine if the driver was alive or we needed to call a Peace Justice to declare him dead.
 Back to Willy, drawing a breath, which is the point of this story.

 The guy was still alive!
 He was breathing!
 We yelled to the senior trooper, and he said the ambulance was coming over the hill.
 About that time, Willy made a horrible rattling noise in his throat and stopped breathing.
 We quickly pulled him out of the car, laid him on the ground, and he took a breath.
 Whew, maybe this would not be a fatality accident after all.

 Willy suffered multiple severe injuries.
-As I surmised when I saw the damage to the car, the steering wheel crushed his chest upon impact.
+As I surmised when I saw the car’s damage, the steering wheel crushed his chest upon impact.
 His face hit the dashboard, royally messing up his face, forehead, and what have you.
-His head did smash the windshield before it was slammed through the kick panel on the passenger side of the car.
+His head did smash the windshield, and it was slammed into the kick panel.
 While transporting him from the local emergency room to Parkland Hospital in Dallas, the accompanying nurse said he quit breathing three times.

 Doctors at Parkland told his family he would probably not survive.
-If he did, he might be severely brain damaged, or in the vernacular of the time, a vegetable.
+If he did, he might be severely brain-damaged or a vegetable in the vernacular of the time.
 Six weeks later, he was back in Denton, walking around and as cognitively functional as before.
-True, he was in an upper-body cast, but he wasn’t taking that final sleep in the family plot.
+True, he was in an upper-body cast, but he wasn’t taking that last sleep in the family plot.

 So, is there a moral to this story?
 Is there a lesson to be learned from this experience?
 The most fundamental moral of this story, depending on how one thinks of God, the universe, good and evil, is the fittest are not necessarily the ones who survive.
 Willy should have died on the side of the I35 at US77 overpass in Denton County that evening.
-The fact he did not was either a matter of luck, or there was a reason for him to survive.
+The fact he did not raises a few questions.

 My theological education and my belief system lead me to believe there was a reason for his survival.
 Perhaps he did sober up at some point.
 Maybe he became a volunteer helping others deal with their alcohol problems.
 Or, at worst, his experience led one of his buddies or family members to change their ways.